LibreCat/Catmandu-BagIt/README.md

 Write a BagIt to disk.
 Options: new => 1 recreate the bag when it already existed, overwrite => 1 overwrite and existing bag (updating the changed tags/files);

+## locked

+Check if a process has locked the BagIt.
+Or, a previous process didn't complete the write operations.

 ## path()